cosmos/sdk-tutorials/voter-legacy/index.md

 The `PollList` component lists for every poll, all the options for that poll, as buttons.
 Selecting an option triggers a `submit` method that broadcasts a transaction with a "create vote" message and fetches data back from our application.

-Two components are still missing from our App, to make it a bit better looking.
-Let's add `AppRadioItem.vue` and `AppText.vue`.
+Two components are still missing from our app to make it a bit better looking.
+Add  the `AppRadioItem.vue` and `AppText.vue` components.

 ### `vue/src/components/AppRadioItem.vue`